kunukulavanya03/E-COMMERCE-WEBSITE/README.md

 ## Features

-- product_browsing
+- Product browsing and filtering
-- cart_management
+- Cart management
-- order_tracking
+- Order history tracking
-- admin_product_management
+- Admin product management

 ## API Endpoints

-- `GET /api/products` - Retrieve a list of all products.
+- `GET /api/products` - Retrieve a list of all available products.
-- `GET /api/products/{product_id}` - Retrieve a specific product by ID.
-- `POST /api/cart` - Add a product to the user's cart.
+- `POST /api/cart/add` - Add a product to the user's cart.
 - `GET /api/orders` - Retrieve a list of all orders for the authenticated user.
-- `POST /api/orders` - Place a new order for the authenticated user.
-- `POST /api/admin/products` - Create a new product as an admin.
+- `POST /api/admin/products` - Create a new product.
-- `PUT /api/admin/products/{product_id}` - Update an existing product as an admin.
-- `DELETE /api/admin/products/{product_id}` - Delete a product as an admin.

 ## License